sofiabsilva/100-days-of-code/log.md

 #### :mortar_board: Building

 **Today's Progress**: Started building the Product Landing Page, another one of the required projects on FCC.
 HTML done.
 CSS next :D

+### Day 49: June 18, 2018
+#### :mortar_board: Building

+**Today's Progress**: Kept working on the product landing page #freeCodeCamp project.
+I still struggle to get headers with a logo on the left and a nav-bar on the right to display correctly.

+**Thoughts:** Twitter to the rescue!
+Sasha sent me this in response to my tweet, it's going to be good to compare the way it's made to what I have https://codepen.io/anon/pen/OEzXeN

+### Day 50: June 19, 2018
+#### :mortar_board: Building

+**Today's Progress**: Today I continued to work on the FCC Product Landing Page project.
+Planning to finish it tomorrow or maybe later today if I have time.
+ -Header ✔️
+- 1st section ✔️
+- color scheme & basic design ✔️

+**Thoughts:** I'm halfway through the challenge!
+IS THIS REAL?
+I'm happy I started this, but I gotta say having to write my progress on here and twitter is a bit time comsuming, yet it also motivates me to get stuff done each day.